luxfi/coreth/consensus/dummy/README.md

 The consensus package in go-ethereum handles block validation and specifically handles validating the PoW portion of consensus - thus the name.

-Since AvalancheGo handles consensus for Coreth, Coreth is just the VM, but we keep the consensus package in place to handle part of the block verification process.
+Since Lux Node handles consensus for Coreth, Coreth is just the VM, but we keep the consensus package in place to handle part of the block verification process.

 ## Block Verification